Galileo-dev/land-rs/docs/chapters/methodology.typ

 = Methodology

 == Approach
-- Implement the @gfold algorithm using the Rust praintaogramming language with Clarabel.rs for solving convex optimisation problems.
-This allows for real-time performance and mining memory safety, vital for onboard computations during rocket descent.
+- Implement the @gfold algorithm with optimisations from Fast Algorithm for Onboard Atmospheric Powered Descent Guidance @ChenYushu2023AFAf using Rust with Clarabel.rs as our convex solver.
+This will allow for real-time performance and memory safety, vital for onboard computations during rocket descent.

 - Implement a @rl approach using Pytorch to compare the performance and adaptability with the @gfold algorithm.